spiral/docs/core/container.md

 ```

 ## "Controllable injections"
-Sometimes you may need to receive instance created by parent factory based on some alias or type.
+Sometimes you may need to receive instance created by parent factory based on some name or type.
 Spiral provides convenient
 way to pass injection resolution from `Container` to parent factory/manager.

 To declare that class should be resolved using external factory/manager, simply define class constant with factory name